austral-electronics/Xplorer/README.md

 It can be done without.
 You can run a small multimodal LLMs such as [Gemma 4 or Qwen 3.5/3.6](https://www.reddit.com/r/ollama/comments/1sg63jk/gemma_4_e2b_and_qwen_35_2b_on_a_raspberry_pi_5) up to 5.5 tokens/s at full CPU speed without any accelerator, provided you have at least 8GB of DRAM (16GB recommended), at least 8GB of available eMMC/SSD to store the model and an enclosure with improved passive cooling.

 As of late April 2026, The multimodal edge AI model **Gemma4 E2B / E4B / 26B A4B MoE** can run on Xplorer CM5 CPU, folow this [tutorial](https://patloeber.com/gemma-4-pi-agent/) to test it.
-But is not yet available in the Model Zoo of the M.2 accelerators (they must also include at least 8GB of DRAM).
+But is not yet available in the Model Zoo of the M.2 accelerators manufacturer (they must also include at least 8GB of DRAM).
-NXP/Axelera and Axera will likely be the first to offer an M.2 module compatible with multimodal LLMs really smart.
+**NXP/Axelera** with the [Metis M.2 MAX](https://axelera.ai/hubfs/Axelera%20AI%20M.2%20Max%20AI%20Edge%20accelerator%20Card.pdf) will likely be the first to offer an M.2 module compatible with a multimodal LLMs really fast and smart and is positioning itself as a serious competitor to Nvidia in the edge AI market.

 > [!NOTE]
 > Using an AI accelerator requires an enclosure with an aluminium base that acts as a passive heat sink for the M.2 AI Accelerator module.